memgonzales/binary-multiplication/README.md

 ### Running on the Web

-Open the following website: [INSERT LINK HERE]
+Open the following website: https://cggl-bin-multiply.herokuapp.com/

 ### Running Locally